Jackiexiao/MTTS/README.md

 [![Build Status](https://travis-ci.org/Jackiexiao/MTTS.svg?branch=dev)](https://travis-ci.org/Jackiexiao/MTTS)
 <!--[![Coverage Status](https://coveralls.io/repos/github/Jackiexiao/MTTS/badge.svg?branch=master)](https://coveralls.io/github/Jackiexiao/MTTS?branch=master)-->
-# MTTS Mandarin/Chinese Text to Speech FrontEnd
+# MTTS Mandarin/Chinese Text to Speech FrontEnd(Demo)

 Mandarin/Chinese Text to Speech based on statistical parametric speech synthesis using merlin toolkit

+This is only a demo of mandarin frontend which is lack of some parts like "text normalasition" and "prosody prediction", and the phone set && Question Set this project use havn't fully tested yet.

 ## Data
 Using 15 hours of wav for a mandarin speech synthesis dataset which is not